sroehling/FutureBudget/Retirement Simulator/gettingStarted.md

 Many budgeting scenarios can also be initially represented with only basic [income][income] and [expense][expense] inputs.
 For example, rather than initially splitting [employment income][employmentIncomeExample] based upon all the different taxes and employment related benefits, a single "Take Home Pay" expense can be created.

 These approaches allow you to get some results quickly, but continue to dig deeper and add more details later.
 This is also a good way to become familiar with the app's basic functions.

-## Learn the App using a "Sandbox" Budget

-In the **More** tab, there is an option to create and select from [multiple budgets][budgetList].
-When you're first learning the app, you could try out the app's features using the "Master" budget, which is created when the FutureBudget app first launches; you could then create another budget later with real inputs.
-Or, you could create and select a budget called "Sandbox" (or similar) right away, then re-select the "Master" budget later when you're ready to create some real inputs.

 ## More Advanced Inputs and Features